Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 Business van insurance.
 If you happen to use your van for business purposes i.e. as a self-employed plumber, joiner etc or as a contractor/employee for a firm then you will need to be covered commercially.
 This can take several forms, such as:

 - Carriage of own goods.
-This is the insurance cover you will need if you carry tools around on a daily basis for work.
+This is the insurance cover you will need if you carry tools around daily for work.

 - Carriage of goods for hire.
 This type of young driver’s van insurance cover is for delivery drivers i.e. florists, pizza couriers, parcel drop-off drivers etc.

 - Haulage.
-This is for larger vans used by truckers on long journey e.g drivers taking supermarket foodstuffs from one end of the country to the other, or even to and from the continent.
+This is for larger vans used by truckers on long journeys e.g. drivers taking supermarket foodstuffs from one end of the country to the other, or even to and from the continent.

-Personal insurance.
-This is when you use your van on a social basis i.e. going from A to B to meet friends, for a trip to the supermarket, weekend trips etc. As with commercial young driver’s van insurance, there are three different types of policies you can choose from – third party, comprehensive or third party fire & theft.
+Private van insurance.
+This is when you use your van on a social basis i.e. going from A to B to meet friends, for a trip to the supermarket, on weekend trips etc. As with commercial young driver’s van insurance, there are three different types of policies you can choose from – third-party, comprehensive or third-party fire & theft.

 Tips on getting the best value young drivers van insurance

 - Always compare insurance companies online.
 You can make quite a saving this way if you take some time to read through a fair number of policies.

 - If you don’t have a lot of money to spend on young driver’s van insurance then go for the most basic package available i.e. insurance that’s stripped of any extras such as breakdown cover, a replacement van in the event of an accident etc. Anyway, it may be cheaper to get breakdown cover elsewhere.